realJohnDoe/org-sim/memory-bank/progress.md

   - `techContext.md`: Lists technologies, setup, constraints, dependencies, and tool usage patterns.
 - **Project Initialization**: Vite project with React and TypeScript is set up at the repository root with necessary dependencies installed.
 - **Testing Setup**: Jest is configured for TypeScript with a test script added to package.json, ready for TDD cycles.
+- **Visualization Integration**: The `OrganizationGraph` component is integrated into `App.tsx`, rendering a force-directed graph of organizational structures using D3.js, with a slider to adjust the number of nodes dynamically.

 ## What's Left to Build
-- Integrate visualization into the app
+- Integrate another slider for the number of direct reports per manager
 - Implement first version of acting: submitting a product graph to be checked against the demand graph
 - Split agent definition from org definition
+- Implement first version of acting: submitting a product graph to be checked against the demand graph.
+- Split agent definition from org definition.
 - **Core Simulation Logic**: Implement pure functions with integrated testing for each increment following Test-Driven Development (TDD):
-  - Organizational state management (n-dimensional vectors and graph structures for traditional and agile setups), starting with a failing test for state initialization, then implementing minimal logic to pass.
   - Agent behavior (idea generation, act, delegate, break down, reject) as declarative state transformations, with tests written before each behavior implementation.
   - Goal dynamics with configurable change frequencies, tested for correct state updates on change triggers.
   - Simulation engine to manage time steps and state transitions, with tests ensuring correct progression and state handling.
 - **Performance Metrics**: Create functions to calculate and compare metrics (time to goal, efficiency, delegation frequency, rejection rates) for traditional vs. agile organizations under varying conditions (goal dimensionality 2-10, change frequency), with tests validating metric accuracy.
 - **Deployment**: Configure and deploy the application to GitHub Pages for public access, ensuring deployment scripts are tested for successful builds.
-- Review the dependencies and remove unnecessary ones
+- Review the dependencies and remove unnecessary ones.

 ## Known Issues
 - A warning was noted during dependency installation about an unsupported engine for Vite (required Node.js version ^20.19.0 or >=22.12.0, current version v22.11.0).
 This has not caused immediate issues but may need to be addressed if compatibility problems arise.